xaixarts/xaixarts.github.io/workshops.md

 ---
-layout: default
+layout: workshop_index
 sytlesheet: 2024
 title: Explainable AI for the Arts - XAIxArts
-description: The international workshop on eXplainable AI for the Arts at the ACM Creativity and Cognition Conference.
+description: The international workshop on eXplainable AI for the Arts.
 show_downloads: false

 ---